2-way Radio vs. a Phone

 - their GMRS call sign

-- their tactical ID, which can be a neighborhood/CERT group name or personal first name
+- their tactical ID, which can be a community group/CERT Team name or personal first name

-- their specific function in their neighborhood/CERT group
+- their specific function in their community group/CERT Team

 - if they are also a licensed Amateur (Ham) operator, they can note that to be a potential Net Liaison Operator with the RACES net